 Mats Larhed was born in Västerås, Sweden, on August 21, 1964.
 He graduated in 1991 with a Master of Science in Pharmacy.
-His doctoral studies in Organic Pharmaceutical Chemistry were accomplished at the Department of Medicinal Chemistry at Uppsala University.
-He became Senior Lecturer in 2001, was appointed full Professor in Combinatorial Chemistry 2007, before being appointed as Professor in Medicinal Chemistry 2015 at Uppsala University.
+His doctoral studies in Organic Pharmaceutical Chemistry were accomplished in 1997.
+He became Senior Lecturer in 2001, was appointed full Professor in Combinatorial Chemistry 2007, before being appointed at Uppsala University as Professor in Medicinal Chemistry in 2015.
+He was elected as Vice-Rector for Medicine and Pharmacy in 2020.
 For full CV, see link below:

-Keywords: antibiotics enzyme inhibitors microwave chemistry flow chemistry angiotensin irap palladium
+Keywords: antibiotics microwave chemistry flow chemistry angiotensin irap palladium pulmonary fibrosis

 Mats Larhed is Professor in Medicinal Chemistry and holds at present the position as Vice-Rector for the Disciplinary Domain of Medicine and Pharmacy at Uppsala University.

 Mats Larheds teaching activities have been directed toward students in pharmacy, chemical engineering and biomedicine.
 He early developed web-based examinations and lectures for his chemistry courses.
-He has overseen 22 PhD students to a final doctorate as the main supervisor and is presently supervising two PhD students.
+His web lectures have been viewed > 30 000 times.
+He has overseen 22 PhD students to a final doctorate as the main supervisor and is presently supervising one PhD student and two PostDoc students.

-Dr Larheds main research interests are: I) the discovery and development of new pharmaceutical agents for treatment of pulmonary fibrosis (IPF), II) development of new chemical methodologies of importance for drug discovery, and III) design and high-speed synthesis of novel radiotracers for medical imaging.
+Larheds main research interests are: I) the discovery and development of new pharmaceutical agents for treatment of pulmonary fibrosis (IPF) and other inflammatory diseases, II) development of new chemical methodologies of importance for drug discovery.

-Larhed has received a number of grants from for example the Knut and Alice Wallenberg Foundation, the Swedish Research Council and the European Commission Framework Programmes as well as a couple of prestigious awards.
-He has published around 220 scientific articles and a number of approved patents.
+Larhed has received a number of grants from for example the Knut and Alice Wallenberg Foundation, the Swedish Research Council and the European Commission Framework Programs as well as a couple of prestigious awards, including The Holmquist Prize.
+He has published more than 220 scientific articles and a number of approved patents.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.